 The Maharashtra Government will discuss with the Centre government about not considering internal marks of Class 10 students from other boards, while getting admission to Class 11.
 Parents of many students studying in Class 10 have raised the demand after the state’s decision put an end to the practice of adding internal marks scored in Marathi and other subjects in the total score.

-A delegation of parents met Education Minister of State, Vinod Tawde and complained of students failing to secure admission in their desired college because of the state’s decision of not adding the internal marks to the total score of the student.
-According to the parents, the state’s decision is putting their child at a disadvantage and complained that CBSE and IB students are benefitted by the internal marks system.
+A delegation of parents met the Education Minister of State, Vinod Tawde and complained about students failing to secure admission in their desired college because of the state’s decision of not adding the internal marks to the total score of the student.
+According to the parents, the state’s decision is putting their child at a disadvantage and they also complained that CBSE and IB students are benefiting from the internal mark system.

 The Minister said that “Some parents of the Maharashtra SSC board students met me and complained about their wards failing to get admission in the colleges of their choice because of the state’s decision to do away with internal mark system for Marathi and other subjects,”.